Sources

 Grail probe

-March: NASA's Messenger spacecraft to enter orbit around Mercury.
+March 18: NASA's Messenger spacecraft enters orbit around Mercury.

-May: European Rosetta spacecraft to enter hibernation mode as it chases the comet.
+May: European Rosetta spacecraft to enter a hibernation mode as it chases the comet.

-July 3: NASA's Dawn spacecraft to leave orbit of Vesta and enter cruising trajectory toward asteroid Ceres.
+July 3: NASA's Dawn spacecraft was to leave orbit of Vesta and enter cruising trajectory toward asteroid Ceres. (later re-scheduled)

 Sept.
-8: Delta II to launch twin the Gravity Recovery and Interior Laboratory, Grail, spacecraft around the Moon to measure its gravity field in unprecedented detail, possibly along with small lunar atmosphere research satellite. (as of December 2007)
+10: Delta 2 launches twin the Gravity Recovery and Interior Laboratory, spacecraft (GRAIL A and B) to go into orbit around the Moon to measure its gravity field in unprecedented detail, possibly along with small lunar atmosphere research satellite.

-Russian Zenit rocket to launch the Phobos-Grunt spacecraft to study Mars and its Moon Phobos and return soil samples from Phobos to Earth.
-(As of 2004; This launch date remained official but not realistic as of end of 2008 and beginning of 2009)
+Nov.
+9: A Zenit rocket launches the Phobos-Grunt spacecraft to study Mars and its moon Phobos and return soil samples from Phobos to Earth.
+The spacecraft fails immediately after entering the Earth's orbit.

 2012